aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

     var perfectJump = 1;

     /**
-     * a algorithm to calculate the perfect jump value
+     * an algorithm to calculate the perfect jump value
      * ...
      */
     return perfectJump;